Exus Blog Article

-For more detailed, quantitative information on your department’s operations, you can also use regression modelling.
-This is a statistical process for estimating the relationships among dependent and independent variables, such as number of accounts to be worked, account-to-collector ratios, seasonality, personnel shift records, number of employees and number of accounts.
+For more detailed, quantitative information on your department’s operations, you can also use regression modeling.
+This is a statistical process for estimating the relationships among dependent and independent variables, such as the number of accounts to be worked, account-to-collector ratios, seasonality, personnel shift records, number of employees, and number of accounts.

 In other words, it evaluates your system’s capacity to determine how it is fulfilling your department’s goals.

-This kind of analysis enables you to understand how the value of any dependent variable will change when independent variable changes, while the other independent variables stay the same.
-For example, if a client’s service needs escalated, would your department be well positioned with one additional employee, or would you need three additional employees?
+This kind of analysis enables you to understand how the value of any dependent variable will change when the independent variable changes, while the other independent variables stay the same.
+For example, if a client’s service needs escalated, would your department be well-positioned with one additional employee, or would you need three additional employees?

-This kind of statistical modelling can also help you plan for the future.
-If you know the amount of incoming work expected over the coming quarters, you can factor that data into your regression modelling analysis and run the data through several scenarios.
-This will to help you staff your collections department for the most satisfying service levels.
+This kind of statistical modeling can also help you plan for the future.
+If you know the amount of incoming work expected over the coming quarters, you can factor that data into your regression modeling analysis and run the data through several scenarios.
+This will help you staff your collections department for the most satisfying service levels.